haas-digital/datasets/airline-delay/README.md

 In order to use the `NOAAApi` class provided in `weather.py`, you must have a Climate Data Online web services token.
 You may request one [here](https://www.ncdc.noaa.gov/cdo-web/token).
 Refer to the section "Getting Weather Data" in `example.ipynb` on more information about obtaining and storing data from the API.

 #### Classroom usage<a href="#class"></a>
+This dataset can illustrate a few concepts:
+1. The data pipeline concept: though obtaining the final dataset is automated through code in `clean.py` and `weather.py`, this dataset illustrates the data pipeline concept through cleaning the flight data, obtaining weather records, and finally joining them together.
+This presents an opportunity to use the vanilla dataset (only flight data) in a model, or perform extra data gathering and processing and use the more complex dataset.
+Some questions to pose:
+    - What is the (processing) cost of scraping weather records?
+Joining two datasets together at scale?
+    - If you had all information from SFO and you wanted to predict arrival delays, what kinds of variables would you look for?
+Would you want to use all of the available variables (from BTS/NOAA CDO)?
+Is that approach appropriate?
+2. Modeling expectations in theory vs. in practice: because this is real-world data, even though the sample model `MSE` and `R^2` scores are acceptable, the residuals don't sum/average to 0 (which in theory should be the case).
+It might be best to use this particular dataset after linear regression is taught using a dataset that illustrates the statistical properties of a linear regression model well (i.e. a better toy example should be used to instill confidence in students before looking at a dataset that performs that is less optimal).
+Questions to pose:
+    - What other diagnostics can we use to test model correctness?
+    - When is a model beneficial or detrimental to business decisions?
+How can you assess its impact (good or bad)?

+This dataset can also be used in a classification model -- instead of `arr_delay`, use `arr_delay15` which is a binary indicator if a flight was late (if it arrived 15 minutes after its scheduled arrival time).

 ## Miscellaneous<a href="#misc"></a>